 One issue affecting the Region with regard to telecommunications is the lack of knowledge that exists about current telecommunications infrastructure and the absence of a regional development plan.
 Currently, Genesee, Livingston, Monroe, Ontario, Seneca, Wyoming and Yates Counties have completed telecommunications studies, but the level of detail varies between each county.
-Wayne County is currently in the process of completing a fibre optic inventory and development plan.
 In order to work towards a regional development plan, a Region-wide inventory and assessment of current telecommunications infrastructure must be completed in all nine counties.
-A telecommunications study must be performed for Orleans.
+A telecommunications study also needs to be completed for Orleans and Wayne Counties.
 The addition of this information would provide the necessary knowledge to identify and prioritize improvements to the regional network.

 In order to ensure that the Region's telecommunication network is operating at its optimum capacity, funding from EDA and other sources for a regional telecommunication inventory, assessment and strategy would be beneficial.
-This approach will allow for an evaluation of current and future actions needed on a county and region wide scale.
-By completing a regional study, the District will have an advantage as it competes locally, within the state, nationally and internationally for job creation, attraction, retention and expansion.
+This approach will allow for an evaluation of current and future actions needed on a county and region-wide scale.
+By completing a regional study, the District will have an advantage as it competes locally, statewide, nationally and internationally for job creation, attraction, retention and expansion.
 It is also important that regional academic and research institutions are connected with one another and to those outside of the Region to foster the development and enhancement of innovation and products.

 Another regional economic development project discussed during the 2010 CEDS Stakeholder Input Session is the development of a regional economic development analysis and asset map.
-This analysis would include in-depth data development, infrastructure inventory, economic development asset analysis, and economic development program and organization overview.
+This analysis would include in-depth data development, infrastructure inventory, economic development asset analysis, and an economic development program and organization overview.
 This report would provide an overview of the economic development efforts of the Region to help identify strengths, weaknesses, opportunities, and threats.
 This information would allow future economic development investments to be made efficiently and position the District to improve service delivery.